-How do I dispose of my Christmas tree in Hong Kong?
+Where to dispose of or recycle my Christmas tree in Hong Kong?

 If you do decide to go for a real Christmas tree this year, be sure to dispose of it properly.
 It’s really easy to do as long as you’re organized.

-- The Hong Kong government have a free drop off scheme where you can take your tree, and they will organize for it to be recycled, check out the details, and drop off locations.
+- The Hong Kong government has a free drop-off scheme where you can take your tree, and they will organize for it to be recycled, check out the details, and drop-off locations.

 - Got your tree from Anglo Chinese?
 They will come and collect your used Christmas tree for a small fee, be sure to organize this when you buy.

 - Drop your tree off at Eco Park which is a recycling business park- while you’re there check out their visitors center.